This is the ONE workshop to take if you are interested in speaking the text with clarity, authority and vision.

 Shakespeare wrote in Rhetorical forms for an audience well accustomed to hearing them.
 When speaking Shakespeare’s text, we 21st Century Westerners begin with the disadvantage of being steeped in a highly visual society.
 Speaking Shakespeare’s text persuasively demands deep internal recognition of the way he wrote, and how it was intended to persuade.

-This hands-on acting workshop encompasses a week of voice work, movement and text classes which focus on speeches and exchanges that highlight elements of structure and rhetoric.
+This hands-on acting workshop encompasses voice work, movement and text classes which focus on speeches and exchanges that highlight elements of structure and rhetoric.
 It is experiential work and is particularly valuable when taken more than once.

 This workshop offers an immersive experience in the following areas vital to playing Shakespeare: